Rostam Khan (sepahsalar under Safi)

 Rostam Khan (رستم خان) or Rostom-Khan Saakadze (როსტომ-ხან სააკაძე) (c.
 1588 – 1 March 1643) was a high-ranking Safavid military commander and official of Georgian origin.
 He held the position of commander-in-chief (sepahsalar) under the Safavid shahs, Abbas I and Safi.
-In 1643, he was accused of treason and executed under king Abbas II.
+In 1643, he was accused of treason and executed under Shah Abbas II.
 He features in the contemporary Persian and Georgian chronicles and is also a subject of the 17th-century Persian biography written by a certain Bijan for Rostam Khan's grandson, his namesake and a high-ranking officer in Iran.

 Career

-Rostam Khan was a son of the Georgian nobleman Bijan Beg (Bezhan), of the Saakadze family, who attended the Georgian prince Bagrat Khan of Kartli in his exile to the Safavid court after the Ottoman invasion of the Georgian lands in 1578.
+Rostam Khan was a son of the Georgian nobleman Bijan Beg (Bezhan), of the Saakadze family, who attended the Georgian prince Bagrat Khan in his exile to the Safavid court after the Ottoman invasion of the Georgian lands in 1578.
 He had two younger brothers named Aliqoli and Isa.
 Rostam Khan was brought up Muslim and entered the court service under king Abbas I at the age of 11 in 1599.
-Having distinguished himself in the campaigns against the Ottoman armies and rising through the ranks, he became yasavol-e sohbat (personal attendant or senior squire) to the shah in 1603–4, sardar (general) in 1623–4, Divan-beigi (chancellor) in 1626–7, tofangchi-aghasi (commander of the musketeer corps) in 1630, sepahsalar (commander-in-chief) in 1631, and beglarbegi (governor) of Azerbaijan in 1635.
+Having distinguished himself in the campaigns against the Ottoman armies and rising through the ranks, he became yasavol-e sohbat (personal attendant or senior squire) to the shah in 1603–4, sardar (general) in 1623–4, divan-begi (chancellor) in 1629–35, tofangchi-aghasi (commander of the musketeer corps) in 1630, sepahsalar (commander-in-chief) in 1631, and beglarbegi (governor) of Azerbaijan in 1635.
 Among his achievements of this period was the recapture of the holy Shia site of Najaf in Iraq during the war against the Ottomans in 1631.